bentleymi/ChatGPT-4-Splunk/readme.md

 ref: https://beta.openai.com/docs/api-reference/

 **The following options are supported by the command:**

-**org** - Default: null - Explanation: Required, the organization ID you added with the setup page

 **prompt** - Explanation: Optional, your prompt, question, or request to OpenAI